François Mitterrand: Social policy

 In order to mark the importance of the problems of the elderly, the government appointed a Secretary of State (attached to the Ministry of Social Affairs and National Solidarity) to carry special responsibility for them, and in an effort to try to relate policy to the felt needs of the elderly, it set up a central advisory committee to examine social policy from their point of view and carry out special studies and enquiries.
-This body became especially concerned with monitoring the attempts at coordination and encouraging policies which were aimed at helping he elderly stay at home instead of entering residential care.
+This body became especially concerned with monitoring the attempts at coordination and encouraging policies which were aimed at helping the elderly stay at home instead of entering residential care.

 In the field of health care, some prescription charges were abolished, hospital administration was decentralised, workers' rights in the health service were reaffirmed, and equipment was provided for researchers.
 From 1983 onwards, wage-earners who had contributed to a pension fund for 37.5 years became eligible to retire on a full pension.
 This right was extended to the self-employed in 1984 and to farmers in 1986.
 People who had retired at the age of 60 were, however, not initially eligible for reductions on public transport until they reached the age of 65.
 The qualifying age for these reductions was, however, reduced to 62 in 1985.
 A number of illegal immigrants had their position regularized under the Socialists and the conditions pertaining to residence and work permits were eased.
 Educational programmes were implemented to help immigrant communities, while immigrants were allowed the right to free association.
-The Socialist government also opened up talks with the authorities in some of the main countries of origin, easing nationality rules in the public sector, associating representatives of migrant groups with public authority work, and established an Immigrants Council in 1984.
+The Socialist government also opened up talks with the authorities in some of the main countries of origin, easing nationality rules in the public sector, associating representatives of migrant groups with public authority work, and establishing an Immigrants Council in 1984.